Presencial, Online, Streaming

 Objectives:

-To know and understand the accounting process and the annual accounts of companies, based on current regulations, as well as a practical perspective for analyzing said annual accounts.
+To know and understand the accounting process and the annual accounts of companies, based on current regulations, as well as to gain a practical perspective for the analysis of those annual accounts.

 Syllabus: